Rakhyvel/Orng_old/documentation.md

 greatGatsby:Book = (.title="The Great Gatsby", .author="F. Scott Fitzgerald", .isbn=101):Book
 ```
-The fields can be specified in any order.
+The fields can be specified in any order in a named argument list.
 ```
 // All Ok
 (.title="The Odyssey", .author="Homer", .isbn=42):Book